agoragames/website-middleman/source/blog/2014-03-13-work-at-agora.markdown

 * Experience delivering large, complex, highly available software systems
 * Experience developing and operating distributed systems
-* Knowledge of design patterns, SOA, refactoring and unit testing
+* Knowledge and practical application of design patterns, SOA, refactoring and software testing
 * Experience with web application servers, web development frameworks, proxy servers and relational databases
 * A detail-oriented, organized thought process and the ability to act decisively under stressful conditions
 * A proactive mindset and the ability to multitask and prioritize requirements